 Providing Remote Work Equipment for Employees

-The Coronavirus public health emergency meant that many Americans suddenly found themselves unexpectedly working from home.
+Back in spring, many Americans suddenly found themselves unexpectedly working from home.
 With limited time to prepare, employees have often found themselves getting by with just a laptop and an internet connection.

 But for remote work to be sustainable long-term, businesses need to consider providing employees with more equipment.
 Great work requires great tools and if companies are going to be productive in a remote work environment, they need their employees to at least be comfortable.